-Section Figure 2 shows an overview of the AIS transceiver unit.
+Figure 2 shows an overview of the AIS transceiver unit.

-The AIS transceiver has a number of indicators which provide information to the user about the status of the AIS transceiver.
-Please refer to section Section 5.4 for more details of indicator functions.
+The AIS transceiver has an indicator which provides information to the user about the status of the AIS transceiver.
+Please refer to section 5.4 for more details of indicator functions.